octabytes/blog/content/posts/n8n/repair-n8n-sqlite-database/index.md

 ## Go to your N8N data folder

-Open terminal and go to your N8N data folder, on elestio it's located on /opt/app/n8n/database.sqlite
+Open terminal and go to your N8N data folder, it's located on /opt/app/n8n/database.sqlite

 ## Repair using the ".repair" command in CLI